 The S-Band Antenna ISM is a high gain, left-hand circularly polarized (LHCP) antenna that can customized for mounting on any side of a CubeSat structure.

 The SPAN-S-T3 S-band antenna by Syrlinks

 Featuring an excellent trade-off between miniaturization (CubeSat patch design) and advanced performance (Gain and axial ratio), the T3 is suitable for Cube- and nanosatellites.
 It is an S-band TTC system that is omnidirectional and full duplex in nature with flight heritage as of Q1 2018.

-IQ Wireless’ Patch antennas are provided for receive and transmit radio equipment for Cubesats as well as for larger satellites.
-The antennas are designed to customer-specific requirements in terms of frequency, bandwidth, size, gain and pattern.
+IQ Technologies’ S-band antennas are provided for receive and transmit radio equipment for Cubesats as well as for larger satellites.
+The antennas are designed to customer-specific requirements in terms of frequency, bandwidth, size, gain, and pattern.
 The basic design of these S-band patch antennas has flight heritage (TRL9) since 2012.

 A turnstile circular polarized S-band antenna for microsats and smallsats.
-The antenna has a built in ground plan and can include an optional protective cover.
-This robust design is highly suited for applications where true circularity and low elevation angle performance is required.
+The antenna has a built-in ground plan and can include an optional protective cover.
+This robust design is highly suited for applications where true circularity and low elevation angle performance are required.

 The ISIS S-band patch antenna is a compact, low mass solution suitable for the 2200-2290 MHz Sband frequency range.
 This antenna is suitable for integration on any CubeSat platform and directly compatible with the ISIS S-band transmitter and transceiver products as well as ISIS standard CubeSat structures.

 Thanks for reading!
 If you would like further help identifying an S-band antenna for your specific needs, you can file a request on our platform and we’ll tap into our global network of suppliers to help you pinpoint the right choice.